xiaofanlu0o0/USPolicefatalkill/README.md

 # Fatalshooting

-This is an in-class project using Jupyter notebook and python3.
+This is an in-class project using Jupyter Notebook and Python3.

 For more information: https://www.washingtonpost.com/graphics/investigations/police-shootings-database/